unboxed/unboxed.co/source/blog/2017-05-09-local-government-digital-service-standard-teacamp-2.md

 With informal chats coming to a close, seats eagerly pulled up to the front - it’s time to begin.
 Introducing this afternoon’s session is a familiar face - it’s [Natalie Taylor](https://twitter.com/NatalieRobson) from [City Hall](https://www.london.gov.uk/), as one of the London Peer Group committee co-chairs:<br/>

 ![Local Government Digital Service Standard 2](http://i.imgur.com/EY92Asn.jpg)

+Welcoming everyone to the session, Natalie shares the fantastic announcement that City Hall has been shortlisted for a Digital Council award.
+It’s great to hear that such a digital-savvy team within the public sector are receiving recognition for the great things they’re doing.<br/>

 <br/>
 # Point #1 of the Local Government Digital Service Standard